 Every year, Sir Cleges, for that was the name of this noble knight, would hold a feast at Christmas time.
 No king celebrated that day in greater style than he.
 Rich and poor came to his feast.
 He would turn away no man.
 Friars payed him with blessings, minstrels with music – those were the highest prices he would ask for his food.
 When the feasting was over, the guests would not leave without gifts.
 He gave freely of robes, horses, silver and even gold.
 All this he did in honour of Him who was born in a manger on that day.

 But his wealth dwindled with each passing year.
 He would not give up his feasting or his gifts.
 He let, mortgaged, even sold his lands to pay for his generosity, until at last he had almost nothing left.
 The Christmas feasting had to end.
 He lived meekly with his good wife and two children – and of luxuries, they knew no more.

-“My true husband, I heard what you were saying.
-It does not help to have sad thoughts.
-So let your sorrow be gone.
-Every one should be happy on this day, and be glad with what they have got.
+As he stood mourning so, his wife came to him, and enfolded him in her arms.
+She kissed him with glad heart and said, “My true husband, I heard what you were saying.
+It does not help to have sad thoughts, so let your sorrow be gone.
+Everyone should be happy on this day, and be glad with what they have got.
 So let us go inside, and be merry and eat our dinner joyfully.”

 On Christmas morning, Sir Cleges went into his garden.
 He kneeled on the snow covered ground before his favourite cherry tree, and prayed once again.
 When he had finished, he reached up for a branch to help him stand.
 As he arose, the bough broke in his hand.
 He noticed that it bore green leaves, and that there were ripe, round cherries clustered around it.